abinition/hs/README.md

 		ant jar		<=== repeatable
 ```

-** You get Abinition.jar in deploy

 ### HS/GD

 Installing supporting packages

-: For Windows, obtain the gd.lib, either generating from the gd.dll
+> For Windows, obtain the gd.lib, either generating from the gd.dll
-: file, or getting a download of gd.lib off of the internet.
+> file, or getting a download of gd.lib off of the internet.
 Alternatively,
-: it is possible to build gd.lib from the gd sources, but that has not been
+> it is possible to build gd.lib from the gd sources, but that has not been
-: done on windows.
+> done on windows.

 For Linux, first install all the required support packages so that the include
 areas and libraries can be found: